viniciusgugelmin/iam-next-up/README.md

   - Route to create a new entry and add it to the storage
 - DELETE /api/entries/:id
   - Route to delete an entry by id and remove it from the storage
+- GET /api/products-for-sale
+  - Route to get all products for sale
+- POST /api/products-for-sale
+  - Route to create a new product for sale
+- DELETE /api/products-for-sale/:id
+  - Route to delete a product for sale by id
 ```

 Routes: